Antonioizarazuh/CARDANO-COSMOS-BRIDGE-INITIATIVE/README.md

 ### 🧭 Vision
 The goal is simple but powerful: to build a **transparent, community-funded Cardano ↔ Cosmos IBC bridge.**
-We believe both ecosystems share the same values — decentralization, security, and innovation — and deserve to connect.
+We believe both ecosystems share the same values, decentralization, security, and innovation, and deserve to connect.

 ---

 ### 💙 Mission
 To unite developers, communities, and supporters from both Cardano and Cosmos to design and fund a secure, open-source interoperability layer.

-This bridge isn’t just about moving tokens — it’s about **building trust and cooperation** between two of the most principled blockchain networks in existence.
+This bridge isn’t just about moving tokens,  it’s about **building trust and cooperation** between two of the most principled blockchain networks in existence.

 ---